Heat Shrink Tubing Aglet

 Normally used to insulate electrical joins, heat shrink tubing makes a neat, though slightly flexible, aglet.
 It's my favourite method when shortening laces.

 Slip the tubing over the end of the shoelace; it may help to "twist" it on to avoid fraying the shoelace.
-If either
+If shortening a

-end still has an existing aglet, it's easier to slip the tubing over that aglet
+shoelace, it's easier to slip the tubing over the existing aglet

-not to burn the tubing.
-As suggested by Sue K, using a travel-sized hair straightening iron to gently clamp the tip
+burn the tubing or shoelace.
+As suggested by Sue K, gently clamping the tip with a travel-sized hair straightening iron

 for about ten seconds gave great results.